Breastfeeding 5 min read

 Benefits of exclusive breastfeeding for the child

-• Mental and physical development: Promotes brain and body growth.
+• It promotes brain and body growth.

 Benefits of exclusive breastfeeding for the mother: